Buescher State Park: Geology

+and quartzite cobbles deposited by rivers during the late Pliocene and early Pleistocene (circa 5 to 1 million BP).

+Nature

 The park is part of the Post Oak Savannah ecological region.
 A portion of its forest is in the Lost Pines ecosystem, the westernmost loblolly pines in the United States.
-A fire in 2015 burned most of the pines in this forest.
+The Hidden Pines fire in 2015 burned about two-thirds of the park including most of the pines in this forest.

+Animals

+Over 250 species of birds have been spotted in the park throughout the year including the largest woodpecker species, the pileated woodpecker.
+Mammals include white-tailed deer, common raccoon, Virginia opossum, bobcat, and Mexican long-nosed armadillo.
+Buescher is part of the habitat for the endangered Houston toad.
+Venomous animals observed the park include broad-banded copperhead and striped bark scorpion and more rarely timber rattlesnake and Texas coral snake.

+Plants

+Buescher is home to Big Tree, the former state champion cedar elm.
+Other tree species in the park include Mexican plum, post oak, blackjack oak, Texas live oak, sugar hackberry, flowering dogwood, eastern red cedar and yaupon holly.
+In areas of the park, many of the trees have abundant amounts of Spanish moss and ball moss on them.
+In the understory, Turk's cap, American beautyberry, little bluestem, prickly pear cactus and poison ivy are documented.

 Features

 The park features a 7.7 mi round trip hiking trail through the park's undeveloped area.
-There is also a small lake open for canoeing and fishing.
-Sunfish, catfish and bass occupy the lake year round, as well as rainbow trout during December and January when TPWD stocks them.
+There is a 25 acre lake open for canoeing, kayaking and fishing.
+Bluegill, redear sunfish, channel catfish and largemouth bass occupy the lake year-round, as well as rainbow trout during December and January when TPWD stocks them.
+No swimming is allowed in the lake.
 Camping and picnicking areas are available.

-Buescher is less than four miles (6 km) to the east of Bastrop State Park and the two are connected by Park Road 1.
+Buescher is less than four miles (6 km) to the east of Bastrop State Park and the two are connected by Park Road 1, a scenic route popular with motorists and cyclists.

-Fauna

-Over 250 species of birds have been spotted in the park throughout the year.
-Mammals include White-tailed deer, raccoons, opossums, bobcats, and armadillos.